Do Cardio and Strength Training Actually Work Against Each Other?

 Be Informed, Not Embarrassed

 Know the science - it's your friend!
 As professional trainers, the initial prescriptions we make should be the result of our own review of scientific data.
 We don’t need to read every piece of published scientific literature; this would be extremely time-consuming and, frankly, really boring.
 We do need to have a firm understanding of how to apply major pieces of research to achieve specific results.
 Would you a want a doctor to give you a medication because they saw that it works on an infomercial?
 Of course not!
 We expect our doctors to have reviewed the medication’s clinical trials and know that it will make us healthier in the way they say it will.
-In this same manner, our clients expect us to have the basic understanding of exercise science research before we give them an exercise program.
+In this same manner, our clients expect us to have a basic understanding of exercise science research before we give them an exercise program.

 Let’s apply this to a very common question: